Floating wind turbine: Seawind Ocean Technology

-Seawind Ocean Technology B.V., which was established by Martin Jakubowski and Silvestro Caruso - the founders of Blue H Technologies, acquired the proprietary rights to the two-bladed floating turbine technology developed by Blue H Technologies, the world's first floating wind turbine that was installed in 2007.
+Seawind Ocean Technology B.V. was established in Netherlands by Martin Jakubowski and Silvestro Caruso - the founders of Blue H Technologies.
+They acquired the proprietary rights to the two-bladed floating turbine technology developed by Blue H Technologies, the world's first floating wind turbine that was installed in 2007.
 Founded on original research and development work by NASA, Hamilton Standard (now United Technologies Corporation/Raytheon Technologies), Enel, and Aeritalia, Seawind's offshore wind power turbines with integrated foundations have been patented, proven at 1.5 MW – Gamma 60 wind turbine, and achieved Type D DNV GL certification in December 2019.

-Seawind Ocean Technology is a Netherlands based technology development company and OEM developing two-bladed floating wind turbines (6.2 MW and 12.2 MW) suitable for installation in deep waters with extreme wind conditions.

-Seawind's technology stems from Glidden Doman’s flexible two-bladed turbine system design that is compliant with the forces of nature rather than resistant to them.

-Seawind Ocean Technology is developing offshore wind energy solutions that meet the needs of large and small installations to support global decarbonization.
-Seawind's robust design simplicity, which supports higher turbine rotation speeds, achieves lower torque, lower fatigue, a lighter drive train, and a longer life due to its teetering hub technology.

-Seawind Ocean Technology's teetering hub technology works in conjunction with a yaw power control system that eliminates all blade pitch control mechanisms.

-Seawind's predecessor wind turbines include the Gamma 60 wind turbine, the world's first variable speed wind turbine with a teetering hinge, and the WTS-4, which held the world wind turbine power output record for over 20 years.
+Two-bladed floating wind turbines (6.2 MW and 12.2 MW) are being developed, suitable for installation in deep waters with extreme wind conditions.
+The technology stems from Glidden Doman’s flexible two-bladed turbine system design that is compliant with the forces of nature rather than resistant to them.
+The robust design simplicity, which supports higher turbine rotation speeds, achieves lower torque, lower fatigue, a lighter drive train, and a longer life due to its teetering hub technology.
+The teetering hub technology works in conjunction with a yaw power control system that eliminates all blade pitch control mechanisms.
+Seawind's predecessor wind turbines include the Gamma 60 wind turbine, the world's first variable speed wind turbine with a teetering hinge, and the WTS-4, which set a world wind turbine power output record that held for over 20 years.